Unschooling Christmas studies: a necessity at Christmas break?

 Poetry, Literature and Grammar

-Christina Rosetti, Charles Dickens, readings from Little Women or Laura Ingalls Wilder–there’s a lot of atmosphere in these stories, and you’re introducing the kids to great literature.
+Christina Rosetti, Charles Dickens, readings from Little Women or Laura Ingalls Wilder–there’s a lot of Christmas atmosphere in these stories.

-If you do feel underwhelmed, read a few paragraphs of your favourite Christmas stories, then stop and ask questions about that last paragraph.
+Do you feel like you need a little Christmas grammar?
+Read a few paragraphs of your favourite Christmas stories, then stop and ask questions about that last paragraph.
 Name three nouns in the last paragraph.
 How many prepositions do you hear?
 Did you hear the use of metaphor?
 What is another metaphor you might use to compare that idea?

-Yes, sometimes I make this stuff up as I go along…
+Yes, sometimes I make grammar learning stuff up as I go along…

 Christmas cards and letters!
-They need to learn the art of writing a kind thank you card and a personal letter.
+Kids need to learn the art of writing a kind thank you card and a personal letter.
+How about a letter to Santa?
+A letter to the military personnel to encourage them in overseas outposts in places without turkeys and spiced nuts and Nanaimo bars?

 What better time of year to learn to write a correct return address than Christmas?
 Get them to write a Christmas letter if you’re so inclined–good idea!
 (Next year, I guess.
 The cards have already left the building…)